geohacker/working-with-data/README.md

 ### Web-based data visualisation

 * * *
-All the slides and the associated data are under CC-BY-SA
+All the slides and the associated data are under CC-BY-NC-SA